-

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

 Greek law opts for a dual system distinguishing between domestic and international commercial arbitration.
-Domestic arbitral proceedings are governed exclusively by the provisions of the Seventh Book of the Greek Code of Civil Procedure (GrCCP), articles 867 – 903.
+Domestic arbitral proceedings are governed exclusively by the provisions of the Seventh Book of the Greek Code of Civil Procedure (GrCCP), Articles 867 – 903.

+Law 5016/2023 does not contain mandatory provisions other than those already included in the UNCITRAL Model law.
+The prohibition of delocalization and mandatory procedural fairness norms are the most important.
 The GrCCP contains a number of mandatory provisions which, among others, (a) safeguard procedural fairness in light of the principle of procedural autonomy, (b) control the arbitrability question, (c) control the form of the arbitration agreement, (d) control the question of the impartiality of arbitrators, (e) control the form of the arbitral award, (f) render invalid any ex ante waiver of the right to ask that the arbitral award be set aside, (g) prohibit arbitrators from granting interim or provisional relief.
-In addition to these mandatory rules, the GrCCP contains also some parochial mandatory norms such as limitations to the arbitrators’ fees.
+In addition to these, the GrCCP contains also some parochial mandatory norms such as limitations to the arbitrators’ fees.

 -